khaitrantrong2/Sales-Forecasting-and-Category-Trend-Analysis-Olist/README.md

 ```
 Step 3: Data type standardization

-- To see sample of each source (replicate respectively 9 times for 9 files)
+- To see sample of each source

 Use code below:
 ```python